 - How the planning process works from start to finish

 Income and spending patterns define your financial limits.
 It directly affects how much can be directed toward long-term goals and risk management.
-A coordinated financial plan analyzes:
+Within a comprehensive plan, we evaluate:

 - Your current savings percentage